gpryor/httpd-ls/README.md

 # httpd-ls

-Server listing of directories and files with HTTP range support, e.g.
+Serve listing of directories and files with HTTP range support, e.g.

 ```
 // serve